 What can we do to try & prevent myopia & its progression?

-- Strong evidence exists that spending time outdoors (more than 2 hours per day) can protect against the onset of myopia and possibly reduce the final level of adult myopia.
+- Strong evidence exists that spending time outdoors 60-90 minutes per day) can protect against the onset of myopia and possibly reduce the final level of adult myopia.
 The total time spent outdoors appears to be the important factor, rather than the nature of the activity undertaken.

 - Recent theories & studies are now suggesting that one of the reasons for myopic progression is that conventional spectacles and contact lenses are such that whilst the central image formed on the retina is in focus, the peripheral image formed by these lens designs is behind the peripheral retina.
 It is thought this may promote elongation of the eye as it attempts to form an image on the peripheral retina.

 MiSight® 1 day are a disposable contact lens that are specially designed for the purpose of correcting a myopic prescription whilst at the same time trying to slow the rate of progression of the short-sightedness.
 The effectiveness of the MiSight® 1 day lens is supported by 6 years of clinical trial data.

 - Reduces myopic progression, slowing the rate of increasing short-sightedness.